skellykiernan/learn-rust/doc/notes.md

 crates that maybe useful
   - `confy`, uses yaml (***not json as above, remove the tech term from usage-??***) to serialise/deserialise(serde) programs configurations.
 Unsure if would be able to handle arrays/collections of time
-  - `clap`, for parsing command line arguments and subcommands
-  - `paw`, Command line argument paw-rser abstraction for main
   - `structop`, builds on clap plus looks like it uses paw
+    + `clap`, for parsing command line arguments and subcommands
+    + `paw`, Command line argument paw-rser abstraction for main -

+## Greek Clock device,

+### Objective
+To have a console visual representation that shows positioning of the clock items when the input handle is turned

 # Interesting stuff

 [Google Security blog: Rust in the Linux kernel](https://security.googleblog.com/2021/04/rust-in-linux-kernel.html)